Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 Reserva sits within the broader Cava de Guarda Superior category and requires at least 18 months of lees ageing.

 This is often where Cava starts to become more interesting for beginners who want more complexity.
-You still get freshness, but the longer ageing usually adds more texture and more developed flavors.
+There is still freshness of fruit flavours, but the longer ageing usually adds more texture and some developed flavours.

 What to expect: